 A: One to two days

 Although one to two weeks seems like a reasonable response, the answer is B. Most leftovers, such as cooked beef, pork, seafood or chicken, chili, soups, pizza, casseroles and stew can be safely kept for three to four days.
 Potato salads or any style of potatoes will last three to five days, cooked vegetables last three to four days and fresh salads last one to two days for maximum flavor and freshness.

 Planning and then preparing a couple of meals on the weekend provides quick dinners or lunches at work for the week.
 Bake chicken breasts or make a tuna casserole.
 Baked potatoes, rice and even pasta can be made in advance.
 At dinner time, add a packaged salad or microwave fresh veggies for a complete meal.

 Keep Food at Peak Quality

-When cooking in bulk, don't let food sit in large containers at room temperature before putting them in the refrigerator.
+When cooking in bulk, don't let food sit in large containers at room temperature to cool before putting them in the refrigerator.
 Immediately portion into smaller containers and refrigerate.
-If food is stored in large containers, it takes awhile for the food to cool down.
+If food is stored in large containers, it takes a while for the food to cool down.
 During that time, bacteria can grow and make food unsafe to eat.

 Reheat Leftovers Properly